Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 ## Introduction ##

+Salmonids are a highly diverse group of long-lived, coldwater fishes with divergence times of up to 100 mya.
+This family shares a salmonid specific whole genome duplication event (termed the Ss4R) that occured ~88-100 mya).
+Species in this lineage are in various stages of rediploidization, meaning some parts of their genome are still partially tetraploid.
+In my study, I am focused on finding gene PAVs, particularly those that might exist in one genus (Thymallus) for which I have three assemblies, compared to 11 other species of salmonids.
+My specific questions included:

+1. What gene PAVs do graylings possess (Arctic grayling, Amur grayling, european grayling) in comparison to a subset of the salmonid family?
+2. What might these PAVs tell us about their unique life history strategies, or the unique environments they inhabit?

-This is one approach you can take to find putative gene PAVs.
-The first step is a quick BLAST/diamond run to understand sequence similarity, and then a protien to genome alignment (miniprot) to check if genes with low sequence similarity might exist in your other genomes.
-In my study, I am focused on finding gene PAVs in salmonids, particularly those that might exist in one genus (Thymallus) for which I have three assemblies, compared to other salmonids.
-Salmonids are a family of both anadromous and non-anadromous fishes.
+Most pangenome tools (Minigraph cactus, PGGB, PanTools) are designed for constructing pangenomes either witin species, or genus.
+While progressive cactus is designed for more broad comparisons (potentially at the family level) extensive divergence and distance can across individuals included in the pangenome can lead to issues during the alignment stage.
+To approach this, I took a gene family based approach followed by further alignment methods for PAV identfication.
+This involves a quick BLAST/diamond run to understand sequence similarity, and then a protien to genome alignment (miniprot) to check if genes with low sequence similarity might exist in your other genomes.

 If you want to do this on your own data you would need: